newfiesoft/my-style-anytime/readme.txt

 = Can I show or include it in Frontend public/visitor/guest style? =

-Yes, of course, in any rules style, you can find the next part of the code commented.
+Yes, of course, in any role style, you can find the next part of the code commented.

-/* To import visitor style in this user @Rules type
+/* To import visitor style in this user @Roles type
 @import "visitor-style.css";
  */